jackkolokasis/openjdk_notes/README.md

-# Usefull information and code analysis for OpenJDK
+# Usefull Information and Code Analysis for OpenJDK

 ### Supported Versions
 This notes are based on OpenJDK-8